Frédéric Mitterrand

-Frédéric Mitterrand (born 21 August 1947) is a French politician who served as Minister of Culture and Communication of France from 2009 to 2012 under President Nicolas Sarkozy.
-Throughout his career, he has been an actor, screenwriter, television presenter, writer, producer and director.
+Frédéric Mitterrand (21 August 1947 – 21 March 2024) was a French actor, screenwriter, producer, and politician who served as Minister of Culture and Communication of France from 2009 to 2012 under President Nicolas Sarkozy.

-Biography
+Early life and career

-Born in Paris, he is the nephew of François Mitterrand, who was the president of France from 1981 to 1995, and the son of engineer Robert Mitterrand (1915–2002) and Edith Cahier, the niece of Eugène Deloncle, the co-founder of "La Cagoule".
+Born in Paris, he was the nephew of François Mitterrand (1916–1996), who was the president of France from 1981 to 1995, and the son of engineer Robert Mitterrand (1915–2002) and Édith Cahier, the niece of Eugène Deloncle, the co-founder of "La Cagoule".
+Owing to his family heritage, Mitterrand acquired Tunisian citizenship in 1995.
+He was openly bisexual.

-He attended the Lycée Janson de Sailly in Paris and studied history and geography at the Paris West University Nanterre La Défense, and political science at Sciences Po.
-He taught economics, history and geography at EABJM from 1968 to 1971.
+Mitterrand attended the Lycée Janson de Sailly in Paris and studied history and geography at the Paris West University Nanterre La Défense, and political science at Sciences Po.
+He taught economics, history, and geography at EABJM from 1968 to 1971.
 In 1978, he was a film critic at J'informe.
-From 1971 to 1986, he ran several art film cinemas in Paris (Olympic Palace, Entrepôt and Olympic-Entrepôt).
+From 1971 to 1986, he ran several art film cinemas in Paris (Olympic Palace, Entrepôt, and Olympic-Entrepôt).
 He also had roles in a number of films, and in the 1980s was active as a producer and director in TV productions.
+Mitterrand also penned a monthly column for Têtu.

-In June 2008, Mitterrand was appointed as the director of the French Academy in Rome by President Nicolas Sarkozy.

-A year later, on 23 June 2009, Mitterrand was appointed to the French government as the Minister of Culture and Communications until May 2012.
+In June 2008, Mitterrand was appointed the director of the French Academy in Rome by President Nicolas Sarkozy, and was appointed to the French government a year later as the Minister of Culture and Communications, a role he would hold for the remainder of Sarkozy's time in office.

-Mitterrand, who is openly bisexual, writes a monthly column for Têtu.